oar-team/kameleon/docs/source/recipe.rst

 kameleon_short_uuid
     Shorter version of the identifier, basically the end of the uuid.  (eg. 93983b14555d)

+checkpointing_enabled
+    'true' if the checkpointing mechanism is enabled for the build, otherwise 'false'.

 persistent_cache
-    'true' if the user enabled the cache, otherwise 'false'.
+    'true' if the cache mechanism is enabled for the build, otherwise 'false'.

 .. _data: